vitorm04/docs.pt-br/docs/framework/wcf/samples/knownassemblyattribute.md

 }
 ```

- <span data-ttu-id="67f8e-109">Outro projeto corresponde ao cliente, que se comunica com o servidor e invoca os métodos que ele expõe.</span><span class="sxs-lookup"><span data-stu-id="67f8e-109">Another project corresponds to the client, which communicates with the server and invokes the methods that it exposes.</span></span> <span data-ttu-id="67f8e-110">A definição do cliente é mostrada no exemplo a seguir.</span><span class="sxs-lookup"><span data-stu-id="67f8e-110">The definition of the client is shown in the following example.</span></span>
+ <span data-ttu-id="60fe0-109">Outro projeto corresponde ao cliente, que se comunica com o servidor e invoca os métodos que expõe.</span><span class="sxs-lookup"><span data-stu-id="60fe0-109">Another project corresponds to the client, which communicates with the server and invokes the methods that it exposes.</span></span> <span data-ttu-id="60fe0-110">A definição do cliente é mostrada no exemplo a seguir.</span><span class="sxs-lookup"><span data-stu-id="60fe0-110">The definition of the client is shown in the following example.</span></span>

 ```csharp
  // Client implementation code.